hallav/LuxUS-HS/README.md

 # LuxUS-HS

 LuxUS-HS is a tool for differential methylation analysis, which combines binomial observation model with a GLMM with spatial correlation structure.
 The spatial correlation structure includes indicator variables, which tell whether a cytosine (in the genomic window of interest) follows the same spatial correlation pattern as its neighboring cytosines.
 The statistical testing is done for each cytosine separately.
-The observation model and the statistical testing are done as in LuxGLM [1].
+The observation model and the statistical testing method are the same as in LuxGLM [1].
 The preprocessing step used for LuxUS-HS is the same as in LuxUS [5].

 ## Outline
 * Requirements